kongkrit/sha256/README.md

 # sha256
-static site to generate sha256 from a text input box
+static site to generate sha256 from a text input box.
+No tracker or spyware.
+One HTML file.